Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://code.haxe.org/category/beginner/strings.html what de buck i must unheurestically for `StringTools.endsWith()`?!
 - https://getsongbpm.com/tools/audio get the song bpm now
 - https://www.microsoft.com/store/productId/9WZDNCRFHVN5 Windows 10 calculator!!!
 I need to build multiplication stack of 7 for GF-HT texture atlas positionings.
+- also I may use any calculator available.
+Android calculator, Casio calculator, etc. wait, iPad has no calculator built in. and I don't have iPad lmao!
 - https://haxeflixel.com/documentation/mouse/ how to mouse in HaxeFlixel
 - https://api.haxeflixel.com/flixel/input/touch/FlxTouch.html how to touchscreen in HaxeFlixel
 - https://snippets.haxeflixel.com/input/button/ how to button in HaxeFlixel